Aster Environmental - admin@aster-enviro.com - 705-627-3588

 A flooded swamp identified during a natural heritage evaluation near King City, Ontario.

-NHE reports are completed in accordance with municipal and provincial land use polices, and following the standards of applicable guidelines.
-Natural Heritage Evaluation requirements can vary by jurisdiction, but will include the following steps.
+NHE reports are completed following the standards of applicable municipal and provincial guidelines.
+Natural Heritage Evaluation requirements can vary by jurisdiction, but will generally include the following steps.

 • Review of background information resources: an NHE report will review background databases to acquire information regarding natural heritage features on the surrounding landscape.
 This can include records of species at risk, or information about known sensitive features, such as wetlands or significant woodlands.